 - Cost-utility analysis (most applicable). - Other type of full economic evaluation (cost-benefit analysis, cost-effectiveness analysis, cost-consequences analysis). - Comparative cost analysis. - Non-comparative cost analyses including cost-of-illness studies will be excluded before being assessed for applicability and methodological limitations.

-Year of analysis: - The more recent the study, the more applicable it will be. - Studies published in 2007 or later but that depend on unit costs and resource data entirely or predominantly from before 2007 will be rated as 'Not applicable'. - Studies published before 2007 be excluded before being assessed for applicability and methodological limitations.
+Year of analysis:

+- The more recent the study, the more applicable it will be. - Studies published in 2003 or later (including any such studies included in the previous guideline(s)) but that depend on unit costs and resource data entirely or predominantly from before 2003 will be rated as 'Not applicable'. - Studies published before 2003 (including any such studies included in the previous guideline(s)) will be excluded before being assessed for applicability and methodological limitations.